nextcloud/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 Connecting to an FTP server requires:

 * Whatever name you want for your local mountpoint.
-* The URL of your FTP server.
+* The URL of your FTP server, and optionally the port number.
 * FTP server username and password.
 * Remote Subfolder, the FTP directory to mount in ownCloud. ownCloud defaults to the root directory.
 When you specify a different directory you must leave off the